Back-to-School To-Do List: Preschool and Kindergarten

 - Review the school’s policy on sick days, and figure out who will care for your child on sick days.

-- Prepare a plan for what to do if your child gets the flu and has to stay home for a few days.
-Keep your child home for at least 24 hours after he no longer has a fever, and keep any siblings home, too.
+- Prepare a plan for what to do if your child gets sick and has to stay home for a few days.
+Keep your child home for at least 24 hours after they no longer have a fever, and keep any siblings home, too.

 Routines to Make Life Easier